mabrownnyu/cta_walkthrough/README.md

 ```

 ### All Endpoint
-To test each of the endpoints, in your local browser, navigate to http://127.0.0.1:5000/all.
+To test the all endpoint, in your local browser, navigate to http://127.0.0.1:5000/all.
 This should return:
 ```
 {
     "data": {